How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 - glycerine (from certain approved biodiesel plants)

-- food waste that comes from household kitchens (not catering kitchens) that only process vegan food
+- food waste that comes from household kitchens (not catering kitchens) that only process vegan food and where no animal products enter the household, including petfood

 There is a complete ban on using kitchen waste from non-vegan households and from catering waste containing products of animal origin.
 It is illegal to use catering waste from kitchens which handle meat, or vegetarian kitchens which may handle dairy products, eggs etc. This ban also includes catering waste from restaurants and commercial kitchens producing vegan food.